smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 You need to modify libuary file LiquidCrystal_I2C_ByVac.h to get the program to compile in Arduino 0023

-An already modified version cam be downloaded from here.
+An already modified version can be downloaded from here.
 [LiquidCrystal_I2C](https://github.com/smalcolmbrown/LiquidCrystal_I2C)

 **2016/12/19 Changes:**
 I2C_lcd.h to contain the I2C lcd specific declarations.